1,036 related texts · 11 related myths · Page 3 of 22

 Abraham had demolished the idols.
 Now he turned his mind to the elements themselves.
 "Fire is more worthy of honor than all things formed," he reasoned, "because even that which is...

 Take Abraham's journey to Mount Moriah, the place where he was commanded to sacrifice his son, Isaac.
-It’s a story we think we know, but let’s pull back the curtain a little.
-The T...
+It’s a story we think we know, but the tradition turns to The Torah tells us t...

 The Torah states that God "did not dispel the pillar of cloud in the day, and the pillar of fire at night."
 The Mekhilta reads this verse carefully and discovers two teachings hidd...